erxes/erxes/docs/docs/user/script-install.md

 ## Google tag manager
 Basic steps to install scripts.

-###  Install google tag manager
+###  Install Google tag manager

-1. Log in your google tag manager account.
+1. Log in your Google tag manager account.
 2. Click on the **Admin** from the dropdown menu, then choose the "Install Google Tag Manager" from the right sidebar (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/1.png" />